|www.ethanwiner.com - since 1997|

 The most common way to remove early reflections is by placing absorbers at the reflection points.
 In professional control rooms where music and movie sound tracks are mixed, it's a de facto standard to treat all nearby room surfaces with absorption to eliminate early reflections.
 The loss of clarity caused by early reflections occurs mainly at mid and high frequencies, above 300 or 400 Hz or so.
 Problems at bass frequencies affect fullness more than clarity and are handled differently.
 Note that the front wall is not usually a source of early reflections unless you have dipole speakers that send sound equally out the front and rear.
 I have no absorption on the front wall of my living room home theater other than bass traps.

-The value of absorbers at reflection points is standard for professional listeners, and should likewise be the goal for an audiophile or home theater enthusiast who wants a listening environment as excellent as a million dollar control room.
+The value of absorbers at reflection points is common knowledge for professional listeners, and should likewise be the goal for an audiophile or home theater enthusiast who wants a listening environment as excellent as a million dollar control room.
 Anything less and you won't experience the same clarity and quality the mix engineers heard when creating the music or movie soundtrack.
 Many of my friends are professional musicians, recording engineers, and composers.
 They all appreciate the quality of my two audio systems, and several of them bring their mixes here for a final reality check.

 One common myth is that rooms used mainly for playing stereo music should be treated differently, and less, than home theater rooms.
 But a big part of most movie sound tracks is music!
 Whether listening to music alone or as part of a movie, everything should come through clearly, with a flat frequency response and low distortion, and without strong early reflections clouding the sound.
 The only difference between surround sound and stereo is the center channel and surround speakers.
 Stereo creates a virtual center channel, so for someone sitting in the middle there's no real difference between having a center speaker or not.
 The only change I make when listening to stereo music versus movies is to switch the playback mode in my receiver.